About the Symposium and Publication

 This comprehensive resource guides you through the maze of worker’s compensation — from purchasing worker’s compensation insurance to administering claims — and beyond.

 A must have reference for HR professionals, business owners, claims managers, insurers, government officials and anyone responsible for worker’s compensation issues.
 Written in a clear, concise and easy-to-use format by experienced employment and worker’s compensation professionals, this publication will prove to be a valuable resource for everyone who works with the Wisconsin Worker’s Compensation System.
 This handbook will provide you with valuable insights on reducing worker’s compensation costs, defending claims and managing difficult employee issues in worker’s compensation cases.

 - Contains the entire text of the Wisconsin Worker’s Compensation Act, administrative rules, elements of a claim, claim administration strategies, and state mandated forms

 - Immediate answers to your WC questions

 - Quick summary of employer and insurer rights & responsibilities

 - Tips on claims administration and fraud prevention

 - Complete Wisconsin worker’s compensation statutes

-- State and federal forms in print and web based
+- State and federal forms

 - New case examples